 Most government EOP plans are centered around natural, technological, and human-caused hazards.
 These EOP's are designed to mitigate those hazards, limit damage to the community, and enhance public safety for those living in the path of the incident.
-As defined in the 2018 San Diego County Emergency Operations Plan, San Diego County (SDC) is set up as a formal Operational Area (OA) that consists of 19 jurisdictions that range in population from several thousand to over 1,000,000.
+As defined in the 2022 San Diego County Emergency Operations Plan, San Diego County (SDC) is set up as a formal Operational Area (OA) that consists of 19 jurisdictions that range in population from several thousand to over 1,000,000.
 In the same territory, there are also 18 different tribal nations.
 These combined communities create a total estimated population in San Diego County alone of over 3.3 million.

-The SDC and the jurisdictional governments within San Diego County, established their legal authorities and allhazard risks and mitigation plans, which are accounted for in this document.
+The SDC and the jurisdictional governments within San Diego County, established their legal authorities and all- hazard risks and mitigation plans, which are accounted for in this document.
 The risk assessment components, which inform the SDC EOP are summarized in their table-one below from the 'Multi-jurisdictional Hazard Mitigation Plan, San Diego County, California-2018 Hazard Mitigation Plan.
 Southern portions of Orange County falls within SDG&E's utility territory.
-Orange County (OC), at the time of this documentation, is in the midst of updating their Local Hazard Mitigation Plan for 2021.
+Orange County (OC), has a current Local hazardous Mitigation Plan Dec 2021 with update revision scheduled for 2026.

 Their current available draft plan has a similar list of hazards to SDC.
 SDG&E accepts the SDC and OC risk plans as accurate and applicable throughout its entire territory and therefore does not attempt to reproduce the same information under a company program.